ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-iua.md

 ### Scope
 This profile provides means to retrieve EPR compliant access token and to incorporate the access token to transactions to authorize client applications when accessing protected resources.

-This profile is based on the IHE IUA Trial Implementation and adds certain restrictions to be compliant to the ordinances of the Swiss EPR.
+This profile is based on the IUA Trial Implementation and adds certain restrictions to be compliant to the ordinances of the Swiss EPR.

-The scope of this profile is limited to primary systems and portals and the following options for native mobile clients present in the IUA Trial Implementation are not supported:
+The scope of this national expension is limited to provide FHIR based interfaces for primary systems and portals connected to the Swiss EPR.
+This national extension is currently not scoped for native mobile clients.
+This profile therefore adds the following restrictions to the IUA Trial Implementation:
- * SMART on FHIR App launch of standalone Apps without a launch context.
+ * SMART on FHIR Apps launched from portals and primary systems require a launch context identifying the portal or primary system.
- * Client Authorization by User Consent at application launch.
+ * Only portals and primary systems registered in the community during the onboarding process may retrieve an authorization token.
+The Client Authorization by User Consent method of the IUA Trial Implementation SHALL NOT be supported.

 For further restrictions on transactions and security consideration, see below.